-If you are injured on the job in Albany, you are most likely covered by workers compensation insurance.
-Workers compensation coverage begins on the day you start work, and it applies regardless of your occupation or job title.
+If you are injured on the job in Albany, you are most likely covered by workers’ compensation insurance.
+Workers’ compensation coverage begins on the day you start work, and it applies regardless of your occupation or job title.
 Unfortunately, insurance companies aren’t always eager to pay your claim.

 - To get injured workers the money they need to pay for medical care and compensate for lost paychecks.